Keeping Children Safe in Education (KCSIE): September 2024 changes

 This is in paragraph 18.

-You can find more detailed information on early help in the working together to safeguard children guidance, which includes a more comprehensive list of indicators that a child may need early help.
+Find more detailed information on early help in the Working together to safeguard children guidance, which includes a more comprehensive list of indicators that a child may need early help.

 New wording and changes in terminology